itchio/itch/docs/hacking/environment-variables.md

   * `PROFILE_REQUIRE=1` - profile how much time it takes to require modules
   * `ITCH_IGNORE_CERTIFICATE_ERRORS=1` - ignore certificate errors - USE WITH CARE only with debugging proxies that do SSL proxying
   * `ITCH_EMULATE_OFFLINE=1` - simulate a network outage

+See the "Performance hacking" section for other environment variables that impact the app.